Microsoft releases new Windows 10 preview with return of Sets

 After releasing a new Windows 10 build from the RS4 branch yesterday, Microsoft today released a new Windows 10 preview for PCs that brings back the new Sets feature.
 This build is from the RS5 branch, which represents the Windows 10 update the company plans to release much later this year.
-The next update will come sooner, this spring, from the RS4 branch.
+The next update will come sooner, sometime this spring, from the RS4 branch.

 Windows 10 is a service, meaning it was built in a very different way from its predecessors so it can be regularly updated with not just fixes, but new features, too.
 Microsoft has released four major updates so far: November Update, Anniversary Update, Creators Update, and Fall Creators Update.